 New Construction: If you are considering building a new garage, barn or other large structure on your property, find out if a land survey is required by your town or city.
 As this requirement differs from county to county, it is recommended to do your homework before actually planning your project.

-If you should find yourself hiring a surveyor for any of these situations, you’re not just hiring for the survey itself, you’re also hiring for the piece of mind a professional survey can provide.
-Its added security in protecting your investment and preventing future boundary issues with nearby property owners.
+If you should find yourself hiring a surveyor for any of these situations, you’re not just hiring for the survey itself, you’re also hiring for the peach of mind a professional survey can provide.